Applications for Spring semester are due on or before October 15.

 - All documentation will be verified by the program director.

 Applicants, submitting applications on time, will be admitted by highest to lowest scores.
 Applications received after the deadline may be considered: 1) if the cohort is not filled or 2) when current enrollment grades are posted.

-Applicants must have a minimum scoring rubric total of 54 to be considered for admission.
+Applicants must have a minimum scoring rubric total of 10 to be considered for admission.
 Click here for scoring matrix.